QratorLabs/stream-data-processor/docs/udf-user-guide.md

 ### Docker

-The easiest way to run an UDF is to build and run Docker image.
+The easiest way to run an UDF is to build and run a Docker image.
 In this case you don't have to install all dependencies.

 **Step 0**.
 Download the source code using `git clone` command.

 **Step 1**.
 Find an UDF you want to run.
 All of them are placed in [examples](../examples) directory.
-Write down the name of corresponded `.cpp` file.
-For example, if you want to run an `AggregateUDF` located in `/examples/aggregate_udf/aggregate_udf.cpp` file, you will need `aggregate_udf` name in the next step.
+Write down the name of the corresponded `.cpp` file.
+For example, if you want to run AggregateUDF located in the `/examples/aggregate_udf/aggregate_udf.cpp` file, you will need `aggregate_udf` name in the next step.
 Available UDF names are:

 * `aggregate_udf`